a6patch/docs/docs/nodes/plugin-install.md

 ---
-title: How to Install Custom Plugins on a Qredit Node
+title: Installing Custom Plugins on a Qredit Node
 ---
-# How to Install Custom Plugins on a Qredit Node using Core-Control
+# Installing Custom Plugins on a Qredit Node using Core-Control

 Qredit supports the installation of custom plugins to be add to the Qredit Core.
 Since Core-Control version 2.5.1, it has become real easy to add these custom plugins to the Qredit Core.
 This guide will explain how to do that!